Modern UK steel band music

 It’s important to note what distinguishes us from other steel bands, musically.
 For one thing, most of our musicians also have a second instrument we play at a professional level.
 Furthermore, we also love to communicate musically with each other in performance in an organic, improvised way.
 Whilst not all of us are jazz fans, we do share the musical sensibilities of jazz musicians we like.
 All of whom were or are also great entertainers!
 Although our style of playing defines us musically, so does the music we play.
 Because of the folk roots of the steel pan we would still define it mostly as ‘Caribbean Folk’.
 Post-internet it is often labelled as ‘World Music’ or ‘Global Music’.
 However, that’s just I-Tunes style labelling and more than a little lazy!

 Regardless of what other steel bands choose to play at their engagements, we like to include a lot of traditional Caribbean material, much of it ‘calypso’ which is the national folk music of Trinidad & Tobago, some (but not all!) of which will be familiar to the average UK audience.
 Therefore, as a fully-instrumental and unplugged acoustic steel band the melodies that we play need to be long and strong and our own traditional Caribbean music fits the bill.

-Of course, we play other melodic music which we also love, particularly Pop and Latin American standards, but there’s a lot of great songs that don’t have particularly strong melodies yet have catchy ‘hooks’ and are very strong rhythmically.
+But of course, we play other melodic music which we also love, particularly Pop and Latin American standards.
+Nonetheless there are a lot of other great songs.
+Comparitively though, they may not have particularly strong melodies but instead have catchy ‘hooks’ and are very strong rhythmically.
 We like to play this music too, just not as an all- acoustic steel band trio without vocals, please!